Digitoxin1/DiskImageTool/README.md

 - Easily repair a modified boot sector OEM Name using a built in database of suggestions.
 - Clean up modifications made by Windows to the boot sector and directory entries with one click.
 - Open hundreds of images at one time and use powerful filters to narrow down your search to the ones that need your attention.
+- Read and Write floppy disks using a Greaseweazle (https://decromancer.ca/greaseweazle/)
+- Import raw Flux Sets using either Greaseweazle Tools (https://github.com/keirf/greaseweazle) or KryoFlux Host Software (https://kryoflux.com/)
+- Built in Database to identify known disk images (Mostly games at this time)

 DiskImageTool suports the following image formats:
 - Basic Sector Images (.ima, .img, .vfd, .flp, .160, .180, .320, .360, .720, .120, .144, .288, .dmf, .xdf)